geomenke/QGIS2025_Working_with_Point_Cloud_Data_in_QGIS/README.md

 #### Software
 Software:
-To get the most out of this workshop you are encouraged to install the nightly release of QGIS (v 3.43).
+To get the most out of this workshop you are encouraged to install the nightly release of QGIS (greater than v 3.43.0-946).
 There are several important enhancements to working with point clouds which will be included in the next stable release of QGIS (v.
 3.44), later in June.
-If you can run the nightly release you will have access to these important features.
+If you can run the nightly release, you will have access to these important features.
 Minimally, you will need the latest stable release - QGIS 3.42 Münster.

 If using Windows, you can download it from the official [QGIS website](https://qgis.org/download/) or by using the OSGeo4W installer.